prosser-cathey/14.33-Short-Paper/README.md

 14.33 Short Paper.R - My R script that takes the above csv files and runs the analysis.

 All csv files are almost the same as they can be found at the original sources.
-The only changes were splitting columns of dates into multiple columns and combineing information from multiple pages of the same website for StateTax.csv.
+The only changes were splitting columns of dates into multiple columns and combining information from multiple pages of the same website for StateTax.csv.